User Guide

 !
 IMPORTANT: The EVSA attempts to use the actual fuel consumption from the vehicle when possible.
 If a vehicle does not report fuel consumption through the GO device, then a default fuel efficiency value is used for that vehicle.

-Annual CO2 Emission Summary
+Annual CO2 Tailpipe Emissions

 ✱ NOTE: Battery Electric Vehicles are not considered because they do not emit carbon dioxide.

-1. Vehicle Name — Name of existing non-EV.
+1. Vehicle name — Name of existing non-EV.

 4. Recommended EV — EV recommended as a replacement for existing non-EV.

-7. Lifetime Savings — Projected savings of recommended EV compared to new non-EV replacement.
+7. Lifetime savings — Projected savings of recommended EV compared to new non-EV replacement.

 Monthly Range Assurance